Exploring different marketing channels

 Because not all marketing techniques work the same for all businesses, it's absolutely necessary to experiment with different channels until you find something that gives you good results.

 Many businesses are throwing their budget at marketing channels that don't have a high enough return on investment.

 They do this simply because they think you're supposed to invest in the traditional marketing channels, and that's probably why 14% of startups fail because of poor marketing.

-In this article, we don't care about that – we only care about getting a return on your investment.
+In this course, we don't care about what marketing channels “should” work – we only care about actual results and getting a return on your investment.